 - The amount of those leads that convert to sales qualified leads (SQL’s)

-- How much does it cost to generate these SQL’s, for example, the cost of your website development, whether or not you are outsourcing content development, the time being spent by your marketing and/or sales personnel to build these relationships, Pay-per-Click, and so on.
+- How much it costs to generate these SQL’s; consider factor like the cost of your website development, whether or not you are outsourcing content development, the time being spent by your marketing and/or sales personnel to build these relationships, Pay-per-Click, and so on.

 - Number of leads that become opportunities